diagrams/diagrams-doc/doc/quickstart.rst

 .. container:: warning

    You may need to include a type signature to build the examples that follow.
-We omit `example :: Diagram B V2 Double` in the examples below.
+We omit `example :: Diagram B` in the examples below.

 .. class:: dia-lhs